sphinx-doc/sphinx/Doc-3k/c-api/intro.rst

 Compiling the interpreter with the :cmacro:`Py_DEBUG` macro defined produces what is generally meant by "a debug build" of Python. :cmacro:`Py_DEBUG` is enabled in the Unix build by adding :option:`--with-pydebug` to the :file:`configure` command.
-It is also implied by the presence of the not- Python-specific :cmacro:`_DEBUG` macro.
+It is also implied by the presence of the not-Python-specific :cmacro:`_DEBUG` macro.
 When :cmacro:`Py_DEBUG` is enabled in the Unix build, compiler optimization is disabled.

 In addition to the reference count debugging described below, the following extra checks are performed: